Is making friends at work important to employee retention?

 Trust - Doing great work with other people on a team or an organization takes trust.
 Employees do better work, are more productive, and make fewer mistakes when they know they can trust the people around them.
 Employee friendships help build this trust through shared experiences and interests from inside and outside the workplace.

-Better communication - The key to building any great relationship is communication.
+Better communication.
+Communication is the key to building any great relationship.
 Workplace friendships help facilitate better communication through shared understandings, experiences, and the slang and shorthand that develop.
-Employees are also more likely to give constructive feedback to their fellow employees when there is a sense of friendship.
+When there is a sense of friendship, employees are also more likely to give constructive feedback to their fellow employees.

-Collaboration - Communication and trust improve cooperation among employees.
-Improved collaboration helps improve productivity and performance.
+Collaboration.
+Communication and trust improve cooperation among employees, which in turn helps improve productivity and performance.
 When your employees can work faster together, they can solve problems and deliver for your customers.

-Creating that sense of belonging is critical for your onboarding process too.
-The first few weeks in a new organization are an opportunity to help your new hire connect, make friends, and build relationships to help them succeed in their roles.
+Creating a sense of belonging is also critical for your company’s onboarding process.
+The first few weeks in a new organization are an opportunity to help your new hires connect, make friends, and build relationships that will help them succeed in their roles.

 How to build friendships when working remotely

-Most of us have learned to build friendships with people we are physically near — whether in school, sports, or work.
-We can ask questions, hear side conversations, and find ways to make connections.
+Most of us have learned to build friendships with people we are physically near, whether at school, sports, or work.
+We can ask questions, listen to side conversations, and find ways to make connections.

-Friendships made in the first group moved online with virtual team-building events, video calling, and other digital tools.
+For the first group, existing friendships moved online through virtual team-building events, video calls, and digital collaboration tools.

 We’ve seen this in action within our team.
-Our sales lead, Matt Code, noticed our CEO Dan’s Build-Your-Career LEGO® figure has a racing helmet and a golf club during his onboarding.
-Seeing the figure sparked a conversation about golfing and local golf courses — a conversation that didn’t relate to work, but one that helped Dan and Matt find something in common.
+One of our recent hires noticed that my LEGO® figure has a racing helmet and a golf club during his onboarding.
+Seeing the figure sparked a conversation about golfing and local golf courses — a conversation that didn’t relate to work, but one that helped us find something in common.

 Instead of weeks going by with missed opportunities, they were able to connect and have played a few rounds together where they’re able to talk product roadmap, sales strategy, and more.